BEYOND

 Stories after Stroke

-Our mission is to empower stroke survivors to articulate and share their stories of wisdom, purpose, connection, and hope.
+Our mission is to empower stroke survivors to articulate and publicly share their stories of wisdom, purpose, connection, and hope.

 The Problem